 - 2018 Spring

-Food and Beverage $68 per day
+Food & Beverage $68 per day

 Average per person per day, not including any meals furnished as part of a tour.
 We ate all meals out except breakfast.